uccser/cs-unplugged/docs/source/author/understanding_configuration_files.rst

     - level: 3
       name: Ready to Expand

-We try to avoid deep nesting (indentation) within configuration files as it's hard to read nested data.
+You may find that there is more than one configuration file that you need to modify/create.
-We have split configuration data across multiple configuration files to avoid this issue.
+This is because it is difficult to read files using deep nesting (indentation), so we have split configuration data across multiple files to avoid this issue.

 If you want to learn more about YAML, there are plenty of great tutorials available on the internet.